On hyperbolic systems with entropy velocity covariant under the action of a group

 \monitem After the study of the particular case of Galileo covariance in \cite{Du01}, we have particularized in this contribution our study for the two-dimensional case with the Lorentz and circular groups.
 We have proposed nontrivial hyperbolic systems covariant under each of these two groups.
 For the circular example, we find a condition (\ref{hyp-circulaire-elliptique}) that shows that the associated hyperbolic system is not covariant under the action of the whole circular group.
 The question is set \cite{Va13} to know if there exists a mathematical obstruction to find hyperbolic systems covariant under the action of the whole circular group.
 A better knowledge of such systems of conservation laws is a possible next step.
 Last but not least, the link with relativistic gas dynamics (see {\it e.g.} Souriau \cite{So77, So78}, Chiu \cite{Ch73} and Vall\'ee \cite{Va87}) is also a natural question.
 The extension of this work to several space dimensions is, in principle, straightforward.

 {\bf Acknowledgments}

 The author thanks G\'ery de Saxc\'e and Claude Vall\'ee for their kind invitation to participate to the 56th and 57th CITV in august 2012 and august 2013, and for stimulating discussions during these workshops.
+In november 2014, Claude Vall\'ee passed away.
+Of course, this contribution is also dedicated to him.

 {\bf References }